-The agency has a complaints policy and procedure in accordance with the relevant legislation and DoH Guidance in relation to the Health and Social Care Complaints Procedure (Updated April 2023).

-- Records are kept of all complaints and these include details of all communications with complainants; investigation records; the result of any investigation; the outcome and the action taken. - Staff know how to receive and deal with complaints. - Arrangements are in place to audit complaints to identify trends and improve services provided. - Themes emerging from complaints are analysed with input from relevant governance committees and any themes identified are disseminated to all staff. - Complaints are triaged to identify if there are any clinical issues which need to be further reviewed in line with risk management procedures.
+- The agency operates a complaints procedure in accordance with the relevant legislation and DoH Guidance in relation to the Health and Social Care Complaints Procedure (Updated April 2023). - The Model Complaints Handling Process (MCHP) due to be published on 1 July 2025 should be implemented from 1 January 2026. - Records are kept of all complaints and these include details of all communications with complainants; investigation records; the result of any investigation; the outcome and the action taken. - Staff know how to receive and deal with complaints. - Arrangements are in place to audit complaints to identify trends and improve services provided. - Themes emerging from complaints are analysed with input from relevant governance committees and any themes identified are disseminated to all staff. - Complaints are triaged to identify if there are any clinical issues which need to be further reviewed in line with risk management procedures.